 For me, living more balanced each and every day has been the key.

-Here are some of the key changes I have made:
+Here are some of the key changes I’ve made:

 - Although I’ve been a fairly healthy eater for years and years, I cleaned up my diet even more.
 I first started by eliminating gluten, then removed known migraine trigger foods listed in the Heal Your Headache program (with guidance from The Dizzy Cook).
 Bye bye regular coffee, chocolate and nuts to name a few (ugh)!
 Recently, I started adding a few foods back to see if my body can tolerate them.
 It’s been a slow process of trial and error.
 And, where foods fall short, I’ve added some key supplements.